 Where did we get the notion that men should never judge?
 Should child-molesters escape condemnation?
 Should rapists be free from criticism?
 Should society refrain from judging those arrested for murder?
 Why would anyone judge others for judging?
 And if a pastor teaches "don't judge" regarding abortion and homosexuality, what would he say about a parishioner who doesn't donate but rather takes money out of the collection plate?

 A lie has partially paralyzed the church.
-God warns against “hypocrisy” commanding men to “abhor what is evil” (Rom.
+God warns against "hypocrisy" commanding men to "abhor what is evil" (Rom.
 12:9).
 Yet to abhor evil, someone must first judge evil.
-Thus, unable to judge, large numbers of Christians become hypocrites by obeying the Hypocrites Golden Rule.
-Since the hypocrite doesn’t want to be judged, he judges not, as Jesus said, “Judge not… you hypocrite” (Mat.
+Likewise, you have to judge if you're going to obey Jesus' command: "If your brother sins against you, rebuke him" (Luke 17:3).
+But, unwilling to judge, large numbers of Christians become hypocrites by obeying the Hypocrites Golden Rule.
+Since the hypocrite doesn’t want to be judged, he judges not, as Jesus said, "Judge not… you hypocrite" (Mat.
 7:1, 5 KJV; Ezek.
 16:52).
-For “judge not” (Mat.
+For "judge not" (Mat.
 7:1-5) is simply a hypocrites application of do unto others as you would have them do unto you (Mat.
 7:12).
 “For with what judgment you judge, you will be judged” (Mat.
 7:2).
 Judge others as you would have them do unto you inverted is Judge not if you do not want to be judged.

 Christ kept repeating this theme in His ministry.
 "Hypocrites," Jesus said, "why, even of yourselves, do you not judge what is right?"
 (Luke 12:56-57).
 Still, His own followers have mostly ignored the Lord’s harsh rebuke: "Hypocrite!
 First remove the plank from your own eye, and then you will see clearly to [judge, i.e., to] remove the speck out of your brother’s eye" (Mat.
 7:5).
 "Judge Not" is the Hypocritical Oath.